-- $\sqrt{}$ The cooling load of the area to be conditioned must be calculated and a system of the proper capacity selected.
-It is recommended that the area to be conditioned be completely insulated and vapor sealed. - V Check the electrical supply and verify the power supply is adequate for unit operation.
+- $\sqrt{}$ The cooling and heating loads of the area to be conditioned must be calculated and a system of the proper capacity selected.
+It is recommended that the area to be conditioned be completely insulated and vapor sealed. - ✓ Check the electrical supply and verify the power supply is adequate for unit operation.
 The system must be wired and provided with circuit protection in accordance with local building codes.
-If there is any question concerning the power supply, contact the local power company. - $\sqrt{}$ The indoor section (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
-Refer to the indoor unit's installation instructions for installation details. - ✓ All units are securely packed at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
+If there is any question concerning the power supply, contact the local power company. - √ Verify that the indoor thermostat and wiring is correct for the installation of these units and that any required unit accessories are on-hand before beginning the installation. - √ The indoor section (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
+Refer to the indoor unit's installation instructions for installation details. - $\sqrt{}$ All units are securely packed at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
 Verify coil fins are straight.
 If necessary, comb fins to remove flattened or bent fins.
-Claims for damage (apparent or concealed) should be filed immediately with the carrier. - Please consult your dealer for maintenance information and availability of maintenance contracts.
+Claims for damage (apparent or concealed) should be filed immediately with the carrier. - ✓ Please consult your dealer for maintenance information and availability of maintenance contracts.
 Please read all instructions before installing the unit.